 Our brains are wired to focus on the negative.
-We rehearse negative experiences we’ve had in the past, notice when we are feeling negatively in the present, and worry about potential negative situations we might face in the future.
+We rehearse negative experiences we’ve had in the past and notice when we are feeling negatively in the present.
+We worry about potential negative situations we might face in the future as well.

-While this was a particularly useful skill back in the caveman days where humans would need to avoid repeating mistakes that could put them in danger, prepare to spot danger at a moment’s notice and plan ahead to avoid dangerous situations, dwelling on the negative does not serve us well in the present day.
+While this was a particularly useful skill back in the caveman days, where humans would need to avoid repeating mistakes that could put them in danger, dwelling on the negative does not serve us well in the present day.

-When we are always imagining worst-case scenarios and preparing for failure, we are robbing ourselves of time, energy, and joy.
+When we’re always imagining worst-case scenarios and preparing for failure, we’re robbing ourselves of time, energy, and joy.

 It’s difficult to feel happy when we’re constantly thinking about what could go wrong at any given moment.

-While focusing on the negative can be a hard habit to shake, it is critical that we shift our focus to the positives if we want to feel happy.
+While focusing on the negative can be hard to shake, it’s important to shift our focus to the positives if we want to feel happy.

-Although learning to focus on the positives takes practice and intentionality, it is possible to make this mindset shift.
+Although learning to focus on the positives takes practice and intentionality, it’s possible to make this mindset shift.

 Here are five tips to help you improve your happiness and learn to embrace a positive mindset: